Bishop-Laboratory/RA-Eval/README.md

 ### R Environment

-To aid you in completing this task, we have included an R environment ('renv') with the following packages that you are welcome to use in this task:
+Here are the R packages that are likely to be useful in completing this task:

 1. [tidyverse](https://www.tidyverse.org/)
     - Includes [ggplot2](https://ggplot2.tidyverse.org/), [dplyr](https://dplyr.tidyverse.org/), [readr](https://readr.tidyverse.org/), etc.